 The Henrietta Schmoll Rauenhorst Residence Hall offers four-person suites and can accommodate singles, couples (yes, spouses/guests are welcome!) and groups.
 The cost is $50 per person per night.
 Breakfast is included.

 Each year since 1979, St. Catherine University has recognized outstanding graduates who demonstrate excellence in leadership, service to others, an influential role in home, profession, community, church or volunteer activities, and the ideals of the University.
-Alumnae Award winners are honored at Reunion each year.
+Alumnae/i Award winners are honored at Reunion each year.

-2017 award winners will be honored at the President's Luncheon at Reunion (June 10).
+2018 award winners will be honored at the President's Luncheon at Reunion (June 23).

-Over 475 St. Kate's graduates celebrated Reunion 2016 on June 17-18.
+Over 475 St. Kate's graduates celebrated Reunion 2017 on June 9-10.
 There were many great moments, and our photographers captured lots of them.
 View our online photo album!

-As your graduating class celebrates its Reunion on June 9–10, we ask you to consider honoring your St. Kate’s experience with a gift.
+As your graduating class celebrates its Reunion on June 22–23, we ask you to consider honoring your St. Kate’s experience with a gift.
 Support the Katies of today and tomorrow as they prepare to lead and influence in the great St. Kate’s tradition.